codesnail/CARND-VehicleDetection/README.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 The step to train a classifier is contained in package VehicleDetection, class VehicleClassifier, method train().
-I first used a plain Linear SVM, but it was producing a lot of false positives.
-I then did some negative sample mining to extract false positives from a few frames of the test video and fed them as non-car training examples.
-I had to repeat this train/test cycle a number of times and feed false positives from one cycle to the next.
-This led me to consider AdaBoost.
-It is kind of an ensemble technique that assigns higher weight to misclassified samples to train the subsequent classifier.
-I Linear SVM as the base classifier for AdaBoost, and with good results on the test video, I settled on this choice.
-As for the features, I used HOG, color histogram and spatial features.
+For the features, I used HOG, color histogram and spatial features.
 The code for these was taken from the Udacity quiz file lesson_functions.py (also contained in package VehicleDetection).
+In the train() method, after loading the car and non-car images, I split the data into train/test sets using train_test_split() method of sklearn.model_selection.
+I then fitted a Standard_Scaler on the training data and kept it around for testing and future processing.
+The scaled training data was then fed to AdaBoost with Linear SVM as the base classifiers.

 ### Sliding Window Search